wapcaplet/kelp/README.md

     $ cd /path/to/kelp
     $ bundle install

-I recommend using [RVM](http://rvm.beginrescueend.com/) with a new gemset, to keep things tidy.
+It's a good idea to use [RVM](http://rvm.beginrescueend.com/) with a new gemset to keep things tidy.

 If you make changes that you'd like to share, push them into your Kelp fork, then submit a pull request.